-After accounting for anticipated credits or any credits from a previous term, your bill will indicate a remaining balance due for the term and you will need to pay that balance directly with the Student Accounts Office.
+After accounting for anticipated aid credits or any credits from a previous term, your bill will indicate a remaining balance due for the term and you will need to pay that balance directly with the Student Finance Office.
 You are responsible for ensuring that your balance is paid in full by the due date stated on your bill.
-You can find more information about the billing and direct payment processes on the Office of Student Accounts website, which includes information about how to read your bill.
+You can find more information about the billing and direct payment processes on the Office of Student Finance website, which includes information about how to read your bill.

-If you are using financial aid, the funds will be disbursed to your student account.
+If you are using financial aid, the funds will generally be disbursed to your student account.
 Disbursement refers to the paying out of scholarship, grant, or loan aid.

 - Federal Title IV Financial Aid

 - Institutional scholarship and grant aid from Northwestern

 - Outside scholarships that are received and processed by the Financial Aid Office